etcart/RIVet-C/README.md

 	lexClose();
 	fclose(testFile);
 ```
-for this style of reading, to get good, long-term accuracy, it's important
+For this style of reading, to get good, long-term accuracy, it's important
-to feed it stemmed, cleaned plaintext to reduce noise.  there is an included
+to feed it stemmed, cleaned plaintext to reduce noise.
+There is an included
 python script for this, under applications/lexiconBuilder